Praveena23-2003/Day9_ecommerce-order-tracking/Readme.md

 │   │       └── services/
 │   │           ├── OrderService.java
 │   │           └── MongoDBUtil.java

 🛠️ How to Run
 ✅ Ensure MongoDB is running locally.

-💡 Compile the project:
+💡 Compile the project using:

-bash
-Copy
-Edit
 mvn clean install
-▶️ Run Main.java or call OrderHandler.simulate() to test functionality.
+▶️ Then run the main class:

+Main.java
+Or call the simulation handler:

+OrderHandler.simulate()

 📦 Dependencies (from pom.xml)
 mongodb-driver-sync – MongoDB Java driver